MY-EG/MCQ_Assistant_Tool/README.md

 ![image](https://github.com/MY-EG/MCQ_Assistant_Tool/assets/158834031/ba261c65-ec60-4feb-ab83-6cfdfc8c10ea)

-## Requirements
-- Python 3.x
-- Internet access (for library installation if necessary)

 ## Disclaimer
 This script is provided as-is and may require adjustments to fit specific use cases.
 Please review and understand the code before executing it, especially if using it in a production environment.